DavidStevensonVtex/Java/Sams-Teach-Yourself-Java/day-6/README.md

 If you intend to distribute your package as an open source or commercial product, use a package name that uniquely identifies its authorship.

 Oracle recommends that Java developers use an Internet domain name that you control as the basis for a unique package name.

+By another convention, package names use no capital letters, which distinguishes them from class names.

+#### Creating the Folder Structure

+Createa folder structure that matches the package name, which requires a separate folder for each part of the name.